-Located in the Gayo Highlands of Sumatra, the KOPEPI Ketiara Cooperative cultivates coffee at elevations between 900 and 1700 meters above sea level.
-The area's soil is suitable for the production of Arabica coffee and these plants have grown in the region since 1908 and are now recognized globally for their rich flavor and strong body.
+Located in the Gayo Highlands of Sumatra, the KOPEPI Ketiara Cooperative cultivate coffee at elevations between 900 and 1700 meters above sea level.
+The area's soil is suitable for the production of Arabica coffee and these plants have grown int eh region since 1908 and are now recognized globally for their rich flavor and strong body.
 The cooperative uses the wet-hulled or semi-washed processing method which is called 'Giling Basah' in the local language.

-The Koperasi Pedagang Kopi Ketiara is a women-run cooperative with over 890 grower-members who cultivate coffee on more than 830 hectacres of land.
-The cooperative produces 100% shade-grown Arabica coffee.
-Member farmers are located around the Lut Tawar Lake in the Gayo Highlands in the district of Takengon and Bener Meriah, Central Aceh.
-The area is a mountainous, tropical forest within the Leuser Ecosystem.
+The Koperasi Pedagang Kopi Ketiara is a women-run cooperative with over 800 grower-members who cultivate coffee on more than 830 hectares of land and it produces 100% shade-grown Arabica coffee.

 Medium-Dark Roast is recommended to bring out the heavy, rich flavors in this Sumatra Coffee.

 green grape, kiwi, blackberry and black tea tones.
 Round grape like acidity and heavy, dense body.

 Since it's introduction to Guatemala in the 18th and 19th centuries, coffee has become extremely important to the country's economy - it accounts for over...View full product details

 Peru is the 9th largest coffee producer in the world and accounts for 2% of the total global production.
 The majority of the coffee is...View full product details